 The behaviour in our school is exemplary.
 This is the result of the children's understanding of the Gospel message to care for and forgive one another.
 They know right from wrong, they know and understand that they have a responsibility for themselves and for each other.
 They show high levels of respect for one another and they value each other for who they are.
 This is evident in the relationships that exist between all groups of pupils and between staff and pupils.

 Collective worship is central to the life of our school and plays a key part in every celebration.
 The celebration of the Eucharist is integral to school life.
 The children have many opportunities to celebrate Mass throughout the year.
-Fr Hart is extremely willing and supportive.
-A program of class/year group masses recommenced last year and parents are invited to share in this celebration with their children.
+Father Michael is extremely willing and supportive.
+A program of year group masses recommenced last year and parents are invited to share in this celebration with their children.

-The children of y6 also have the opportunity to participate in a retreat to Castlerigg Manor, Keswick, which the children find the experience to be invaluable.
+The children of year 6 also have the opportunity to participate in a retreat to Castlerigg Manor, Keswick, which the children find to be an invaluable experience.

 Parents, friends and parishioners attend many of our acts of worship, particularly class based assemblies and celebrations at key points in the liturgical year.